CHILD SAFEGUARDING STATEMENT FOR HELPLINK MENTAL HEALTH

 Helplink provides counselling face to face, by phone and online nationally.
-We provide an online counselling service for the Irish abroad called Cabhrú.
-We provide a range of workshops that take place in primary/post-primary schools, third level institutions, businesses, community organisations and to the public.
-We also run a Conflict Resolution Centre which provides various forms of mediation.
-Helplink is committed to best practice which involves the safety and protection of children and from harm.
-We aim to create a safe environment within which all staff can work with clear guidance around child safety.
+We provide an online counselling service for the Irish abroad.
+We provide a range of workshops, ‘Mind Hacks’, that take place in primary, secondary and third level institutions.
+Helplink is committed to best practice which involves the safety and protection of children from harm.
+We aim to create a safe environment within, in which all staff can work with clear guidance around child safety.
 All our staff are Garda Vetted and have completed the Children’s First E-Learning Training.
 We have a range of policies and procedures in place to help to ensure child safety, that all staff have been made aware of.

 |RISK IDENTIFIED||PROCEDURE IN PLACE TO MANAGE RISK|

 |One to One Contact between a Child and Counsellors, Volunteers or Admin Staff||

 |Outside (e.g. online counselling) or within Helplink premises, if a client divulges information that indicates harm to a child to a member of staff||

 |Any Information that may be relayed to a counsellor/therapist during a session that may indicate harm to a child||

 |Health and Safety risks to any children on the Helplink premises||